 The second area of focus is on novel treatment of tinnitus.
 The lab has been working on a web-based customized sound and music therapy for the treatment of tinnitus.
 The work is based on the principle of harmonic therapy and its unique effect on the brain and the sources of tinnitus in the brain.
-This work has resulted in a technology transfer to Mind:Set Technologies which has commercialized this work in http://www.beyondtinnitus.com .
+This work has resulted in a technology transfer to Mind:Set Technologies which has commercialized this work in http://www.beyondtinnitus.com.
 Clinical trials of various tinnitus therapies are on-going.
-Dr. Djalilian’s team has also developed a novel web-based cognitive behavioral therapy to help patients with tinnitus.
-Finally, we are working on an electrical stimulation method to help relieve tinnitus.
+Dr. Djalilian’s team has also developed a novel web-based cognitive behavioral therapy to help patients with tinnitus now available at https://xtinnitus.com.
+He recently completed a clinical trial of two combination drugs and found improvement in tinnitus using this novel therapy.
+Finally, we are working on an electrical stimulation method to help relieve tinnitus and building an implantable device.

 The third area of interest is in the analysis of large databases of health data.
 We are interested in examining trends, outcomes, and influencing factors in the treatment of diseases of the ear and skull base surgery by looking at databases of national and state samples.

 The fourth area of research is clinical outcomes research related to novel treatments of conditions such as chronic ear infections, tympanic membrane perforations, skull base surgery, cochlear implantation, sudden hearing loss, perilymph fistula, and vertigo.
 An area of interest is the genetics and novel treatments of Meniere’s disease and migraine related ear disease.
 Surgical approaches and treatment of petrous apex lesions including cholesterol granuloma, cysts, cholesteatoma, among others is another area of current research.

-Dr. Djalilian has published a book on ENT diseases, over 150 scientific papers, 50 book chapters, and delivered over 100 presentations at the national meeting.
+Dr. Djalilian has published a book on ENT diseases, one on CSF leaks, and is preparing a book on tinnitus treatment.
+He has over 300 published scientific papers, 45 book chapters, and delivered over 200 presentations at conferences worldwide.